jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 Let’s return to `BatchResults` briefly.
 It didn’t have any unit tests, but should it?
 There’s a unit testing community that believes that it’s a waste of time to test simple code.
 Devote your efforts toward covering more complex code.
 Accessors are a prime example where you often don’t see test coverage.
 Accessors will be tested indirectly as they are invoked in code that is unit tested.

 I’m of the opinion that any code that’s created by hand should be tested.
 While `BatchResults` is not complex, its error lurked there for months.
 While I don’t know how the error was introduced, I’d be willing to bet that `addPassed(int id)` was copied-and-pasted as `addFailed(int id)` and `addInterrupted(int id)` and only the method name was updated.
+The copied implementations were not updated and failed and interrupted ids were being recorded as having passed.

 “It doesn’t need to be unit tested,” I can here the developer say, “It's so simple, that it’s obviously correct.”
 It only _looked_ correct, because previous code reviewers saw what they thought should be there rather than what was actually there.
 My fresh eyes spotted the _obvious_ error.